spectrocloud/librarium/content/docs/12.5-vertex/05-enable-non-fips-settings/09-allow-cluster-import.md

 # Overview

-You can allow users to import clusters that were not deployed through Palette, and their FIPS copliance cannot be confirmed.
+You can allow users to import Kubernetes clusters that were not deployed through Palette, including some that are *not* FIPS-compliant. , and their FIPS copliance cannot be confirmed.

 # Prerequisites